 The cement industry is particularly energy-intensive.
-It is responsible for around 6 to 8% of global CO2 emissions, and almost a quarter of all CO2 emissions caused by industry.
+It is responsible for around 6 to 8% of global CO2 emissions, and almost a quarter of all CO2 emissions caused by the industrial sector.
 For this reason, there is a necessity for the sector to reduce its carbon emissions, and the number of legal and environmental restrictions are growing.

 However, the cement-making process is complex and this can make energy optimization harder to achieve.
 For example, fuel and electricity requirements depend on many factors, such as:

 - configuration of firing lines, storage of materials